ooni/ooni.org/content/about/data-policy.md

-This Data Policy discloses and explains what data the [Open Observatory of Network Interference (OONI) project](https://ooni.org/) ("we", "us", or "our") collects, processes, stores and publishes relating to users of its use of analytics and its OONI Probe software ("you" or "your").
+This Data Policy discloses and explains what data the [Open Observatory of Network Interference (OONI) project](https://ooni.org/) ("we", "us", or "our") collects, processes, stores and publishes relating to the users of its OONI Probe software ("you" or "your").
 This Data Policy also outlines the data principles that govern OONI's data practices.